Latest SeedProd News

 Step 1.
 Install and Activate SeedProd Landing Page Builder

-First, I went to the SeedProd pricing page to get my copy of the plugin.
-After downloading the plugin file, I uploaded it to my WordPress dashboard.
+After downloading the plugin file, upload it to your WordPress dashboard.
 If you need help with this part, you can follow this guide on how to install a WordPress plugin.

 Step 2.
 Choose a Landing Page Template

-Add new landing page
+Add new landing page button in SeedProd dashboard

-Choose a landing page template
+Choose a landing page template in SeedProd

-Enter your landing page name
+Enter landing page name and URL in SeedProd popup

 Step 3.
 Add a Stripe Payment Gateway Button

-SeedProd landing page builder
+SeedProd landing page builder interface with content blocks panel

 The layout is intuitive, with content blocks on the left and a live preview of my page on the right.
 Customizing anything was as simple as clicking on it.
 For example, I clicked the main headline and just typed my new text directly on the preview.

-SeedProd payment button
+SeedProd payment button block in the landing page builder

-Connect with Stripe
+SeedProd Connect with Stripe button for payment integration block

 Save changes to your landing page with payment gateway